The relevance of symbolic logic to other subjects

 Is it theoretically possible to build a machine that could sort the formally valid arguments from the invalid ones?
 In 1937, Alonzo Church and Alan Turing (who broke the code of the Nazis in World War II) gave a convincing proof that this is impossible, as we shall see.

 Logic also impacts philosophy in other ways.
 Consider this seemingly good inference that has, unfortunately, an unacceptable conclusion.
 "Because 9 is the number of planets in our solar system, and because it is logically necessary that 9 is greater than 5, it follows by substitution that it is logically necessary that the number of planets in our solar system is greater than 5."
 This conclusion is not correct because the solar system might have contained fewer planets if it had evolved differently.
-This paradox about substitution is an unsolved problem in philosophy.
+The problem of diagnosing and correcting the error in this reasoning is an unsolved problem in philosophy.

 SYMBOLIC LOGIC AND COMPUTER SCIENCE